eigentaylor/eigentaylor.github.io/_previews/2026-04-01-condorcetapproval.md

 All Condorcetists choose to simplify the data through some sort of limitation on what ballots voters can cast, for the purpose of making the system tractable and practical.
 And we have a hierarchy of compromises that a Condorcet method can make.

 1. $C_\infty$ simplifies the data by assuming voters have transitive preferences, but allows all possible rankings at the cost of guaranteeing a Condorcet winner.
 2. $C_k$ for $k>2$ simplifies the data by assuming voters have transitive preferences within some number of tiers.
-This still allows for paradoxes and does not really simplify the data much beyond unecessarily restricting voters to a small number of tiers.
+This still allows for paradoxes and does not really simplify the data much beyond unnecessarily restricting voters to a small number of tiers.
-3. $C_2$ simplifies teh data by assuming voters can project their preferences into a partition of candidates into "acceptable" and "unacceptable" sets.
+3. $C_2$ simplifies the data by assuming voters can project their preferences into a partition of candidates into "acceptable" and "unacceptable" sets.
 This is a simplification and compromise that results in the complete elimination of all issues that arise from the Condorcet paradox, and allows us to perfectly capture the Condorcet winner in all cases based on the ballot data.
 4. Plurality voting restricts $C_2$ to a single choice for the top tier, which allows it to maintain the properties of $C_2$, but is an arbitrary restriction that does not simplify the data significantly.

 $C_2$ is the maximal level that maintains a "reasonable" level of preference expression that allows the Condorcet method to work "perfectly".
 Here's the truth: I am an ultra pure Condorcetist.
 Purer than those who scoff at Approval voting, because I do not just think the Condorcet winner *should* be elected if they exist, I think if your system cannot guarantee that one will, then it's a broken system with no practical potential.
 Approval is the purest Condorcet method because it always elects and induces a Condorcet winner.